Ascend/pytorch/docs/en/framework_feature_guide_pytorch/sample_call_opplugin.md

           """
       torch_npu.npu_add_custom(self, other, alpha=1) -> Tensor

-      Function Description
+      Description
-      Performs a custom addition operation on two tensors, supporting scaling the second input tensor by a coefficient before addition.
+      Performs a custom addition operation on two tensors, supporting scaling of the second input tensor by a coefficient before addition.
 Supports FakeTensor mode.

-      Parameter Description
+      Parameters
-      self (Tensor) - The first input tensor. other (Tensor) - The second input tensor, must be broadcastable with the shape of self. alpha (float, default value is 1) - The scaling coefficient applied to other, calculated as self + alpha * other.
+      self (Tensor) - The first input tensor. other (Tensor) - The second input tensor, must be broadcastable with self. alpha (float, default 1) - The scaling coefficient applied to other.
+The computation is self + alpha * other.

       Example
       >>> x = torch.tensor([1.0, 2.0, 3.0]).npu()